crawl/crawl/crawl-ref/docs/develop/rng_guidelines.md

 ## 2. Breaking seed mappings

-The following changes (which are often desireable changes) can break the seed to dungeon mappings, in some way:
+The following changes (which are often desirable changes) can break the seed to dungeon mappings, in some way:

 * adding or removing a vault